 After the column arrived at the festival venue, Vladimir Putin went up to the stage and addressed the participants and guests of the show.
 "You do not just have fun and ride motorcycles, which is not bad in itself, but you combine it with great patriotic events needed by our people, our country."

-Let me remind you that back in July 2004, by his decree, V. Putin set the task of creating a “Unified system of command and control of troops and weapons in the tactical level of the Armed Forces "(ESU TZ).
+Let me remind you that in July 2004, by his decree, V. Putin set the task to create a “Unified system of command and control weapons in the tactical level of the Armed Forces "(ESU TZ).

-It would be logical and understandable if he found time to be present at the exercise, where, in accordance with his own Decree, for the first time in the Russian army, on a single software and hardware using common data transfer protocols, tactical link management was organized at all levels from the division to the commander departments included.
+It would be logical and understandable if he took the time to attend the exercise, where, in accordance with his decree, for the first time in the Russian army, on a single hardware and software using uniform data transfer protocols, the tactical link was organized at all levels from division to commander offices inclusive.
 And which took place just 24 kilometers from Novorossiysk.

 It is a pity that this did not happen.